The Scapegoat and the Devouring Mother: Jungian Shadow Work for Healing

-In my practice as a therapist, I often explore the intersection of family dynamics and Depth Psychology.
-Specifically, I look at how the narcissistic family—and particularly the narcissistic mother—projects her shadow onto the "scapegoat" child.
+In my practice as a therapist, I often explore the intersection of family dynamics and Depth Psychology — specifically, how the narcissistic family, and particularly the narcissistic mother, projects her shadow onto the "scapegoat" child.

-In this post, based on my latest video, I want to walk you through how the family shadow is created, how it is projected, and how you can use Jung’s stages of alchemy to integrate these fragmented parts of yourself.
+Let's walk through how the family shadow is created, how it is projected, and how you can use Jung's stages of alchemy to integrate these fragmented parts of yourself.

 The Scapegoat as the "Shadow Carrier"